drep2718/180GroupProject/README.md

 - To run the project, use a JUnit Platform Console Launcher on an IDE

 ## Who submitted what
-- Aiden submitted the report and the Vocareum workspace
+- Aiden submitted the report and the Vocareum workspace (Phase 1)